engineyard/kubernetes-workshop/README.md

 4. *kubectl* - This is the official kubernetes CLI, it's already setup to talk to your cluster.
 Here are some commands to try: `kubectl cluster-info` `kubectl get pods --all-namespaces` `kubectl describe service/nginx-ingress -n kube-system`
 5. This repository (already cloned to ~/kubernetes-workshop)

+# Getting Started

+We'll focus the workshop initially on the [Basic Rails App Tutorial]((01-basic-rails-app/README.md)) but then...